vespolina/syncer/README.md

 When dependencies are detected by the sync manager it will first check if the dependency already exists in the local application.
 If this isn't the case the configured service adapter for the dependent remote entity will be used to retrieve and create the entity local.
 For instance the zoho invoice entity requires the zoho customer entity as well.
 Therefore the remote customer information needs to be retrieved first and a local customer instance needs to be created and persisted.
 Only then the invoice can be created.

 The system can directly resolve dependencies when detected or first store the partial data of the main entity (eg. 'invoice').

-Resolve dependencies inmediately:
+Resolve dependencies immediately (default):

 1. For each remote invoice
 2. Register partial invoice data in EntityData,